henichole/eCommerce-Project/cleaning_data.md

                ALTER TABLE analytics
                RENAME COLUMN formatted_visit_start_time TO visitStartTime;

---I received error message, unfortunately I decided to redo all the timstamp thing in order to avoid further complications:
+--I received error message, unfortunately I decided to undo everything for the timstamp thing in order to avoid further complications, because I need to be able to pull my analytics table.
 ERROR:  cached plan must not change result type
 SQL state: 0A000

+--At this point I am able to pull "visitstarttime" from analytics table individually but couldn't pull the full analytics table out.
+I guess I should stop here.